EvoCatalysis/evocatalysis.github.io/contact/index.md

 {% capture text %}
-We are part of the [Dpeartment of Medicinal Chemistry](https://mc.pharmacy.ufl.edu/) at University of Florida.
-Out lab is located within the main campus in Gainesville.
+We are part of the [Department of Medicinal Chemistry](https://mc.pharmacy.ufl.edu/) at University of Florida.
+Our lab is located within the main campus in Gainesville.

 Inquiries can be directed to [wenjunxie@ufl.edu](mailto:wenjunxie@ufl.edu).